anaconda/anaconda-project/README.md

 # Conda Kapsel

-Get rid of that long README!
-It gets outdated, and people don't read it carefully anyway.

-What if your README's instructions could be as short as "type `conda kapsel run`"?

-A _conda kapsel_ is a project directory with some configuration in a `kapsel.yml`, allowing [conda](https://github.com/conda/conda) to run the project.
-Running a project can mean executing any arbitrary command.
+*Conda kapsels are reproducible, executable project directories.*

+Take any directory full of stuff that you're working on; web apps, scripts, Jupyter notebooks, data files, whatever it may be.

+By adding a `kapsel.yml` to this project directory, you can tell [conda](https://github.com/conda/conda) how to run it.

+"Running" a conda kapsel can mean whatever you configure it to mean (that is, it can execute any arbitrary command).

 `kapsel.yml` tells conda how to automate project setup; conda can establish all prerequisite conditions for the project's commands